 It feels like barely a week goes by without news of another high profile cyber-attack or data breach, affecting millions or even billions of people.
-Attacks happen so often that we've become almost desensitised to the numbers, but the cost to individuals and businesses is staggering, with a report by Grant Thornton putting it at around $280 billion globally in 2016.
+Attacks happen so often that we've become almost desensitised to the numbers, but the cost to individuals and businesses is staggering, with cyber attacks costing businesses $2 trillion in 2019

 We all hear about it when big businesses are hit - Tesco Bank, Talk Talk, and Three Mobile are prime examples - and it's easy to think that start-ups and small businesses are less of a target.
 But no business, big or small, is 100% safe in this era of cyber warfare.
 In fact, IDC found that 71% of data breaches are now targeted at small businesses - so it's time to sit up and take notice.

 There's a lot of information and advice out there, and it can be hard to work out what's most relevant to you as a small business.
 That's why, in this e-book, we take you through everything you need to know about cyber-attacks, data breaches and cyber security, including why your business could be at risk, what those risks are and how to ensure your systems are as safe as possible.